Ly$\alpha$ emission as a sensitive probe of feedback-regulated LyC escape from dwarf galaxies: Introduction

 Recently, it has become feasible to study the role of Ly$\alpha$ in a cosmological context.
 Both \citet{Byrohl21} and \citet{Mitchell21} show that resonant scattering and satellite emission results in extended Ly$\alpha$ haloes with flattened radial profiles consistent with results from the MUSE survey. \citet{Garel21} analysed Ly$\alpha$ emission for thousands of galaxies in the SPHINX simulation \citep{Rosdahl18, Rosdahl22, Katz23} to gain a statistical view of the LAEs at high $z$. \citet{Garel21} further showed that faint, low-mass galaxies are more likely to exhibit a blue peak than bright, massive ones, and that it is the IGM transmission that drives the apparent redshift evolution of LAEs. \citet{Maji22} conducted a follow-up study and proposed multivariate linear models relating the physical and Ly$\alpha$ properties of galaxies to LyC luminosities and escape.
 However, both \citet{Garel21} and \citet{Maji22} focused on angle-averaged results and neglected LOS variations. \citet{Blaizot23} generated a large bank of realistic Ly$\alpha$ spectra along a number of LOS and snapshots between $z=4.18\to 3$ for a single simulated low-mass galaxy.
 They also took into account aperture effects.
 They then investigated the link between Ly$\alpha$ properties and gas cycles and found that these spectra can fit almost all the locally observed spectra in the Ly$\alpha$ spectral database (LASD) \citep{Runnholm21}.
 Note, however, that they did not relate Ly$\alpha$ observables to the escape of ionising photons.
 Furthermore, all above-mentioned simulations only considered only one specific physical model and did not explore the combined effects of RHD with SN feedback, magnetic fields and CRs.

-In this paper, we continue in this direction and address two important questions in particular: (1) what are the physical origins of the diverse Ly$\alpha$ signatures at high z: time variation, orientation, or different physical processes?
+In this paper, we continue in this direction and address two important questions in particular: (1) what are the physical origins of the diverse Ly$\alpha$ signatures at high $z$: time variation, orientation, or different physical processes?
 (2) How can we decipher Ly$\alpha$ in terms of the escape of ionizing photons and investigate the role dwarf galaxies played in reionization?
-For this purpose, we make use of the \textit{PANDORA} simulation suite of dwarf galaxies \citep{Martin-Alvarez22}, which are the first fully coupled radiation-cosmic rays-magneto-hydrodynamic simulations of dwarf galaxies combining a wide range of physical processes. \textit{PANDORA} integrates and encapsulates a complete set of state-of-the-art galaxy formation models and consists of multiple simulation runs with different combinations of relevant physical processes.
+For this purpose, we make use of the \textit{PANDORA} simulation suite of dwarf galaxies \citep{Martin-Alvarez23}, which is one of the first fully coupled radiation-cosmic rays-magneto-hydrodynamic simulation suites of a dwarf galaxy combining a wide range of physical processes. \textit{PANDORA} integrates and encapsulates a complete set of state-of-the-art galaxy formation models and consists of multiple simulation runs with different combinations of relevant physical processes.
 This allows us to study the dependence of Ly$\alpha$ on different feedback mechanisms.

 Due to the completeness of the simulated physics, this work complements previous Ly$\alpha$ studies by shedding light on how their results might vary with the inclusion of physical processes previously unaccounted for.
 In this paper, we aim to investigate how Ly$\alpha$ and LyC observables are affected by different physical processes and LOS statistics.
 This will give us further insights into how Ly$\alpha$ traces the life cycle of dwarf galaxies.
 We will also compare the results at high and low redshift, to see whether low-redshift dwarf galaxies are truly analogues of their high-redshift counterparts.